Arrests That can Lead to an Alcohol and Drug Evaluation

 If you’re a truck driver, you’re probably familiar with the DOT’s return to duty process.
 If you’re not, here’s a quick overview.
 The return to duty process is a requirement for truck drivers who have been found to have violated certain DOT regulations.
 After completing the process, drivers are able to return to their jobs.

 The cost of the return to duty process depends on the violation that the driver was found to have committed.
-For example, if a driver is found to have violated the DOT’s hours of service regulations, the cost of the return to duty process will be different than if a driver is found to have violated the DOT’s drug and alcohol testing regulations.
+For example, if a driver is found to have violated the DOT’s hours of service regulations, the cost of the return to duty process will be different than if a driver is found to have violated the DOT’s alcohol and drug evaluation testing regulations.

 Violation of the DOT’s hours of service regulations: